qredo/signing-agent/docs/usage.md

 Steps:

 1. A websocket connection to the *Qredo BE* is opened for said `agentID`
-2. *PartnerAPP* is constantly monitoring for new actions to be handled
+2. *PartnerApp* is constantly monitoring for new actions to be handled
 3. A new transfer is initiated
 4. The *Qredo BE* returns the transaction id: `tx_id`
 5. Shortly after, a new action is received through the websocket with `action_id` equal to the `tx_id` for the transfer.
 6. Initiate new action
-7. The *PartnerAPP* requests from the *Qredo BE* details for the action
+7. The *PartnerApp* requests from the *Qredo BE* details for the action
 8. *Qredo BE* returns action details incl. the payload (list of messages)
 9. Sign payload (for the new action)
-10. The *PartnerAPP* decides to approve the transactions, thus sending the payload to the signing-agent with a `PUT` request. (`DELETE` is for reject)
+10. The *PartnerApp* decides to approve the transactions, thus sending the payload to the Signing Agent with a:

+- `PUT` request for accet
+- `DELETE` for reject

-After that sequence, the transaction should be complete.
+After that sequence, the transaction flow is complete.

 ## Using the library to approve a transaction